rijal028/Adaptive-Web-Concept-Hub/VERIFICATION_APP.md

-# Adaptive Spider Web Noise: Core Concept & Mechanism Details
+# Verification Application Concept for the Adaptive Spider Web Noise System

 ### Concept by: Rijal Saepuloh